 (In an effort to add photographs to my blog, I started using my camera more often)

 Regardless of what photographers say, most of the visits to my site, have been to the handful of reviews that I have written.
 So, the truth is out.
-Most of the readers searching for information on internet are not searching for photography related articles.
+Most of the readers searching for information on the internet are not searching for photography-related articles.
 They are searching for equipment.
 Its GAS (Gear Acquisition Syndrome) that rules the internet searches that lead to my site.
-The most read articles as of now are –
+The most-read articles as of now are –

 - Nikkor 200 mm f/4 AI